kontena/kontena/docs/using-kontena/certificates.md

 ## Create domain authorization

-To be able to request certificates for a domain one must first prove that you are in charge of tht domain.
-For this Kontena certificate management support DNS based authorization.
+To be able to request certificates for a domain you must first prove that you are in charge of that domain.
+For this, Kontena certificate management supports DNS-based authorization.

 ```
 $ kontena certificate authorize api.example.com